sightworks/slate/source/includes/objects/_writablecollection.md

 of the same structure as the ``data`` property on a resource of the same type, and will be validated according to the same rules.
 For more details, see the sections on the relevant object types.

+If you don't need the collection returned to you at the same time, you can make a POST to this resource with with the query parameter 'short': ``{{RESOURCE}}?short``, which will cause the response to not include the collection details, only the newly created object.

 #### Response

 ```